-The Norfolk and Suffolk Nature Recovery Partnership are commited to respecting your privacy.
+The Norfolk and Suffolk Nature Recovery Partnership are committed to respecting your privacy.

 1. Website Data